Documenting your Colombian-born Child as a U.S Citizen

 Applications for a Consular Report of Birth Abroad are accepted by appointment only for the U.S. Embassy in Bogota or the U.S. Consular Agency in Barranquilla.
-Please review the document requirements below before making an appointment.
+Please print out and review the document requirements found here before making an appointment.
 To make an online appointment in Bogotá click here.
 You will need to bring the document's checklist with you on the day of the interview.

 At the time of the appointment, the parents and child must appear in person and present the following:

 - Form DS-2029 (Application for Consular Report of Birth Abroad) completed but not signed

 - Non-refundable Application fee of $100 USD.
 Fees are payable in cash (U.S. dollars or Colombian pesos) or by credit card at the U.S. Embassy or Consular Agency.
 Checks and debit cards are not accepted.

 - Parent(s)’ proof of identity and citizenship (original and two photocopies, e.g. two copies of photo page of passport(s); cédula or driver license, the originals will be returned)

 - Child’s Colombian birth certificate (original and two notarized copies)